Sisty37/creditguard/README.md

 Real-time credit default risk assessment using **XGBoost + Optuna hyperparameter tuning**, with **SHAP-based explainability** and an interactive **Streamlit** web app.

-> Developed for **COMPAS 2026 — IEEE 3rd International Conference**, University of Dhaka.

 ---

 ## 📌 Overview